motebus/ultrabook/Ultranet Apps/fbuilder/Twin Clocking Guide.md

 * Press the red "Deploy" button on the top right corner to deploy your flow

 <img src="https://i.imgur.com/TBBg4ZD.png" width=300 height=500>

+* Press the small blue button in front of "initail" to inject the "timestamp" node

 * If your Errmsg is "OK" in the debug window on right hand side & you do see your message in the telegram clocking group it means success